aroucadi/evermore_app/recall-mvp/docs/TECHNICAL/02_external_services.md

 # External Services Setup

-Recall integrates Best-in-Class AI services.
+Evermore integrates Best-in-Class AI services.
 This guide details how to set up each one.

 ## 🧠 Brain: Google Vertex AI (Required)